• Skip to main content

 Jump to Recipe

-Combining two of everyone’s favourite treats, these Chocolate Chip Cookie Brownies will soon become your favourite go-to dessert bar.
+Combining two of everyone’s favourite treats, these Chocolate Chip Cookie Brownies, otherwise known as Brookies, will soon become your favourite go-to dessert bar.
 Rich, chocolatey brownie batter gets baked with dollops of chocolate chip cookie dough, resulting in a fudge brownie with a twist of chewy cookie on top.
-What could be more perfect?!
+Perfection!

 Today, I bring you the best of both worlds in a bar that combines both fudgy brownies AND chewy chocolate chip cookies.
-This magical creation comes from the brownie master himself, Mike, of Mike Bakes NYC.
+Sounds like a lot if work?
+I've made both components as simple to make as possible.

 Jump to: